KwangSun-Ryu/Breast-cancer-survival-prediction/README.md

   1. Random Survival Forest
   2. Gradient Boost Survival Analysis
   3. Extra Survival Tree
-  4. Cox PH
+  4. Penalized Cox proportional hazards with lasso and ElasticNet
-  5. Cox Ph
 - **Mortality Prediction:** The models predict mortality at 5 years for young and old patient respectively.
 - **Model Evaluation:** The models' performance is evaluated using the C-index.